 Wearing a face covering is a very simple way in which we can we can make a contribution to reducing the spread of coronavirus.
 This seemingly small action can make a big difference to our local community.

 This image illustrates the coronavirus risk we might be exposed to, depending on the circumstances.
-As you can see, wearing a face covering is suggested as something we do anywhere outside the home.

 What can I use as a face covering?

 Your face covering could be a homemade mask, a scarf or bandana.
 We would ask that you don’t try and buy surgical masks as it’s important these remain available for frontline NHS and Care staff.